ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 - First, a Secure WebSocket connection is secured using a CA-signed TLS certificate tied to a hostname.
 - Then, on the libp2p layer, the connection is authenticated and encrypted again using [Noise](https://noiseprotocol.org/) to prevent [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) by authenticating the libp2p Peer ID.

-While Noise is necessary for Peer ID authentication, it's not actually needed for encryption.
-Seeing as double encryption is obviously suboptimal in terms of resource consumption, we've been working with the community on an optimization to [introduce opt-in delegation of encryption to TLS](https://github.com/libp2p/specs/pull/625).
+While Noise is necessary for Peer ID authentication, it's not strictly needed for encryption.
+Seeing as double encryption is obviously suboptimal in terms of resource consumption, we've been working on an optimization to [introduce explicit opt-in delegation of encryption to TLS](https://github.com/libp2p/specs/pull/625).

-Once ratified and implemented, this optimization will reduce the computational overhead of each Secure WebSocket connection which can add up when opening many connections.
+At the time of writing, constrainsts in the WebSocket API prevent this from being implemented.
+If ratified and implemented, this optimization should reduce the computational overhead of each Secure WebSocket connection which can add up when opening many connections.

 ## Summary

 All the above projects are either complete or nearing completion.
 This is the result of arduous collaboration across both the libp2p and IPFS stacks in addition to standard bodies and browser vendors.

-**Resilient, decentralized, and verified** IPFS content retrieval to the web is finally a reality.
+**Resilient, decentralized, and verified** IPFS retrieval on the web is finally a reality.

 This breadth and reach of this work is only possible because of the open-source nature of the IPFS and libp2p projects.
 But it also underscores the importance of funding the Interplanetary Shipyard team so that we can continue to shepherd these efforts across the ecosystem.

 🍎 We're excited to see these projects come to fruition and can't wait to see what the IPFS community builds on top of them.

+## Support our work

+We're a small team of highly experienced full-time maintainers.
+If you use IPFS and libp2p, please consider supporting [our work](https://ipshipyard.gitwallet.co/).